At a Glance

 Tailoring workflow for each agent

-Rather than a one-size-fits-all approach, supervisors can specify how many sessions of each media type each agent is allowed to handle concurrently, taking their particular strengths and weaknesses into account, e.g. they may excel in sales rather than service, or web chat rather than email, or just one chat at a time rather than three.
+Rather than a one-size-fits-all approach, supervisors can specify how many sessions of each media channel each agent is allowed to handle concurrently, taking their particular strengths and weaknesses into account, e.g. they may excel in sales rather than service, or web chat rather than email, or just one chat at a time rather than three.

 In this way, agents are set up to succeed, achieving their full potential, and businesses benefit from the highest possible productivity from each agent.